anyscale/madewithml.github.io/docs/courses/mlops/labeling.md

 - what workflows will be established to track the labeling process

 !!! note
-    You should have overlaps where different annotators are working on the same samples.
-A meaningful *inter-labeler discrepancy* (>2%) indicates that the labeling task is subjective and requires more explicit labeling criteria.
+    We should always have  multiple labelers working on an overlap amongst the samples so we can easy discover labeling inconsistencies.
+A meaningful *inter-labeler discrepancy* (>2%) indicates that the labeling task is subjective and requires more explicit labeling criteria / instructions.

 ## Datasets
 - [projects.json](https://raw.githubusercontent.com/GokuMohandas/MadeWithML/main/datasets/projects.json){:target="_blank"}: projects with title, description and tags (cleaned by mods).